gxk2000/web_disk_python/README.md

 # web_disk_python
-A web files sever of python base falsk
+A file sever is base on flask in python